wishlist2012/WishList/README.md

-WhishList
+WishList
 =========

-WhishList for you and your friends
+WishList for you and your friends